HTDE: OOO Baby, with Andy Samberg, Kate McKinnon, and U.S. Poet Laureate Ada Limón

 Hi, Mike and Ian.

-And as I was holding the tooth in my hand, I immediately questioned what I was supposed to do with it.
+So recently my oldest lost his first tooth and as I was holding the tooth in my hand, I immediately questioned what I was supposed to do with it.
+Frankly, my husband and I don't agree.

-He was leaning towards keeping the tooth, and I thought that was kind of gross.
+He was leaning towards keeping the tooth and I thought that was kind of gross.

-But I also feel some level of guilt throwing it in the trash so I guess my question is what am I supposed to do with my kids baby teeth when they fall out thank you a husband should take it
+So I guess my question is, what am I supposed to do with my kids' baby teeth when they fall out?
+Thank you.
+A husband should take it,

 It's a tiny thing.